wp-media/rocket-lazy-load/readme.txt

 Some plugins are not compatible without lazy loading.
 Please open a support thread, and we will see how we can solve the issue by excluding lazy loading for this plugin.

 == Changelog ==

+= 1.4.2 =
+* Update lazyload script to bring back compatibility with IE9/10

 = 1.4.1 =
 * Fix bug caused by a too aggressive cleanup